 The global models for brome biomass per individual and brome mortality, which analyzed the combined effects of native species and water availability, were not significant implying that there were no interactions between these variables.

-Implications and Conclusion
+Conservation Implications

-It can be concluded that drought has negative impacts on both the growth and survival of native Californian plants.
+Our data suggests that drought may negatively affect the growth and survival of native Californian plants more than competition with a dominant exotic invader.
 This finding poses serious questions regarding the future state of Californian native annual plant populations as IPCC reports predict that under impending climate change, the severity and frequency of drought is expected to increase over the next 100 years (IPCC AR5, 2014).
 The combination of increased mortality and reduced fecundity, as a result of smaller plants and below average productivity, is expected to induce rapid declines and possible extirpation of native Californian plants (Prugh, 2018).
+The negative effects of drought could be exacerbated by competition from red brome, but drought also has a significant negative impact on red brome mortality.
+Taken together, these findings suggest that drought stress may pose a greater threat than red brome competition to the biodiversity of native plant communities in California’s arid ecosystems.

-However, drought also has a significant negative impact on red brome mortality.
-Furthermore, unlike native Californian annuals, brome does not possess an effective drought evasion strategy (Wade and Loik, 2017; DeFalco et al., 2003).
+Unlike native Californian annuals, brome does not appear to possess an effective drought evasion strategy (Wade and Loik, 2017; DeFalco et al., 2003).
 While native annual plants are capable of performing seed dormancy, thereby only germinating once conditions are favourable, red brome cannot perform such drought evasion (DeFalco, 2003).
 Furthermore, red brome seeds rapidly lose viability (DeFalco, 2003).
 Therefore, future drought severity may be a net benefit to native Californian plants as successive drought years are expected to have a greater negative impact on red brome, then on native Californian plants in turn reducing the prominence of red brome across Californian ecosystems (DeFalco et al., 2003; Salo, 2004).

 Nevertheless, red brome has not only invaded drought prone ecosystems, but a wide variety of grassland and semi-arid habitats throughout California (Salo, 2004).
 In order to control red brome populations in these areas, human intervention and restoration tactics are clearly required.
-The present study revealed that out of three highly ecologically resistant native Californian annuals, Phacelia tancetifolia was the most effective at suppressing the success of red brome.
+The present study revealed that out of three highly ecologically resistant native Californian annuals, Phacelia tancetifolia suppressed the growth of red brome best.
 Phacelia induced the greatest red brome mortality and the lowest red brome productivity while simultaneously maintaining relatively low mortality rates when grown in the presence of brome and the highest biomass per individual when grown in the presence of brome.
 These observations were consistently observed across all five water treatments.
 Therefore, it can be concluded that Phacelia may be a species on interest in controlling the spread of red brome as it is very successful when competing with red brome, across a wide array of environmental conditions.
 However, simply planting Phacelia seeds in habitats already dominated by red brome is not a successful restoration strategy.
 The abundance of red brome leaf litter which is left after the growing season will suppress the vast majority of Phacelia germination in turn having no reducing effect on the red brome population (Salo, 2005).
 A possible restoration strategy that can be employed to remove the dead brome litter prior to Phacelia seeding is a controlled burn.
 At the conclusion of the growing season, a controlled burn will rapidly and effectively remove all brome litter thereby clearing the way for Phacelia to be seeded.
 The fire will also damage and reduce the viability red brome seeds in the process in turn maximally reducing the competitors to Phacelia, enabling its proliferation and success.